 - Placed all responsibility for the Arab-Israeli conflict on Israel

-- Her thesis supervisor was Noam Chomsky.
+- Her thesis supervisor was Noam Chomsky,

-Tanya Reinhart was born in 1943 in Israel where she was raised by her unmarried mother, who was a communist.
+Tanya Reinhart was born on July 23, 1943 in Haifa, Israel where she was raised by her unmarried mother, who was a communist.
 At the Hebrew University in Jerusalem, Reinhart earned a BA in philosophy and Hebrew literature in 1967, followed by an MA in philosophy and comparative literature.
 She then went on to receive a Ph.D. in liguistics from the Massachusetts Institute of Technology (MIT), where her thesis supervisor was Noam Chomsky.
 She was politically active with both the Communist Party and the Young Communist League.